-Number of Teams: No limit No limit NoTimit Site: Host ISD or adjoining ISD (If no more than 8 schools in tournament, prelim round matches may be played at home site of any school in tourney.)
+Number of Teams: No limit No limit No Limit Site: Host ISD or adjoining ISD (If no more than 8 schools in tournament, prelim round matches may be played at home site of any school in tourney.)
 Host ISD or adjoining ISD (If no more than 8 schools in tournament, prelim round games may be played at home site of any school in tourney.)
 Same or adjoining ISD unless additional sites are needed for prelims.
 Days: Thursday, Friday, Saturday (unless school is not in session) A two-day tournament shall not be scheduled on Thursday and Friday.
 One-day tournaments shall be scheduled on Saturday.
 Thursday, Friday, Saturday (unless school is not in session) A two-day tournament shall not be scheduled on Thursday and Friday.
 Oneday tournaments shall be schedule on Saturday.
 Thursday, Friday, Saturday (unless school is not in session) A two-day tournament shall not be scheduled on Thursday and Friday.
 Oneday tournaments shall be scheduled on Saturday.
 Game Limit/Make-ups: If a semifinal Game is played, count as tournament.
-If not reaching semifinals, early games could count on season game and tournament limit if less than 3 games are played. • 1 GAME PLAYED - Teams will count game towards season total and add a tournament cournament and add 1 game to season limit.
+If not reaching semifinals, early games could count on season game and tournament limit if less than 3 games are played. • 1 GAME PLAYED - Teams will count game towards season total and add a tournament • 2 GAMES PLAYED - Teams will count the tournament and a 1 game to season limit.
 If Final game is played later, it must be counted on a season game and tournament limit.
 If three or more games are played, count as tournament.
-If not reaching three games, early games could count on season game and tournament limit. • I GAME PLAYED - Teams will count game towards season total and add a tournament • 2 GAMES PLAYED - Teams will count the tournament and add I game to season limit.
+If not reaching three games, early games could count on season game and tournament limit. • IGAME PLAYED - Teams will count game towards season total and add a curnament • 2 GAMES PLAYED - Teams will count the tournament and a 1 game to season limit.
 Maximum: 6 Contests per Day: Three games No Limit Three games Length of Matches: Regulation 4-inning in pools, extra inning for ties only (Regulation after advancing from pool.)
+All 4-inning pool play games played in a day count as one of the allowable games for the day.
 Regulation Count per UIL Season Limitation: One of the allowed tournaments One of the allowed tournaments One of the allowed tournaments Place Standing in Tournament: N/A Determined by win-loss record during which each team in pool plays each other Win-loss record Effects on Win-Loss Record: Count all regulation matches Only count regulation games in single elimination bracket.
 (Pool games do not count on season record if they are only 4 innings).
 Count all regulation games Round Robin Ties: N/A N/A Ties will be broken by sudden death as determined by director.